webignition/url/README.md

  * trailing / added to directory-ending URLs
  * default port removed
  * dot segments (/./ and /../) are removed
+ * query string arguments are sorted by key name

 Usage
 -----